 - Never Live It Down: The Nerd deploys this himself:

 - "Kill all babies?!"

 - Never Say "Die": Its notable aversion in Friday the 13th is lampshaded heavily.

 - Never Say That Again: "Shaq Fu.
 Even the name makes people cringe, like, you don't even want to go there."

 - Nintendo Hard: Most of the games the Nerd play fall under this category, either through intentional design, bad controls, glitches or any other variety of factors.
-Many of them come directly from the Trope Namer, like Ghosts And Goblins, Ninja Gaiden and Silver Surfer
+Many of them come directly from the Trope Namer, like Ghosts 'n Goblins, Ninja Gaiden, and Silver Surfer

 - No-Sell: The Nerd's firearm-based gaming accessories fail to lay a scratch on the Atari Jaguar logo.